 To her credit, Mrs. Cole attempted to do fun experiments to help us engage with what she was teaching us.
 Those experiments always went awry due to “unknown” variables being introduced whenever it tickled the fancy of us nasty little brutes.
 One such thwarted experiment involved a chicken bone in a jar of Coca-Cola.

-Attempting to impress on us the dangers of soft drinks, the experiment was intended to show coke’s affect on a chicken bone.
+Attempting to impress on us the dangers of soft drinks, the experiment was intended to show coke’s effect on a chicken bone.
 We never got to find out because that chicken bone mysteriously broke in two.
 She tried it again.
 Same thing happened.
 Puzzled, poor Mrs. Cole scratched her head and said, “I don’t understand.
 This has never happened before.”

 My friends and I smirked and chortled with dismissive glee.